Wearable technology: Usage

 In the consumer space, sales of smart wristbands (aka activity trackers such as the Jawbone UP and Fitbit Flex) started accelerating in 2013.
-One in five American adults have a wearable device, according to the 2014 PriceWaterhouseCoopers Wearable Future Report.
-As of 2009, decreasing cost of processing power and other components was facilitating widespread adoption and availability.
+One in five American adults had a wearable device, according to the 2014 PriceWaterhouseCoopers Wearable Future Report.

-In professional sports, wearable technology has applications in monitoring and real-time feedback for athletes.
-Examples of wearable technology in sport include accelerometers, pedometers, and GPS's which can be used to measure an athlete's energy expenditure and movement pattern.
+In sports, wearable technology has applications in monitoring and real-time feedback.
+Examples include accelerometers, pedometers, and GPS's that can measure an athlete's energy expenditure and movement pattern.

 In cybersecurity and financial technology, secure wearable devices have captured part of the physical security key market.
-McLear, also known as NFC Ring, and VivoKey developed products with one-time pass secure access control.
+McLear and VivoKey developed products with one-time pass secure access control.

-In health informatics, wearable devices have enabled better capturing of human health statics for data driven analysis.
-This has facilitated data-driven machine learning algorithms to analyse the health condition of users.
+In health informatics, wearable devices have enabled better capturing of human health statistics for data driven analysis.
+This has facilitated data-driven machine learning algorithms.

-In business, wearable technology helps managers easily supervise employees by knowing their locations and what they are currently doing.
-Employees working in a warehouse also have increased safety when working around chemicals or lifting something.
-Smart helmets are employee safety wearables that have vibration sensors that can alert employees of possible danger in their environment.
+In business, wearable technology helps managers monitor employee locations and activities.
+Employees working in a warehouse have increased safety around chemicals or heavy equipment.
+Smart helmets are employee safety wearables that use vibration sensors to alert employees of possible danger.

+In child care, wearable breast pumps allow hands-free breastfeeding.